T. V. Chandran: Paadam Onnu: Oru Vilapam and onwards: 2003–2012

 In 2008, Chandran returned as an actor after his debut in Kabani Nadi Chuvannappol, in M. G. Sasi's Atayalangal.
 He played the supporting role of Bhaskara Kurup in the film that won five state film awards.
 With Boomi Malayalam (2009), another film focusing on themes of feminism, he associated with Suresh Gopi for the first time.
 The film was structurally different from Chandran's earlier attempts at mapping female life as the film depicted the plight of seven different women who represent different periods of time with all of them sharing a common feeling—–fear.

 Most of Chandran's films were average performers at the box office even though they received strong positive reviews from critics and garnered awards at state, national and international levels.
 All of his films were screened at major national and international film festivals.
-He forayed into mainstream cinema with his next venture - Sankaranum Mohananum (2011) - a comedy fantasy starring Jayasurya, Meera Nandan and Rima Kallingal.
+He forayed into mainstream cinema with his next venture – Sankaranum Mohananum (2011) – a comedy fantasy starring Jayasurya, Meera Nandan and Rima Kallingal.
 The film had Jayasurya appearing in 20 different getups.
 It was not a commercial success and was panned by critics.
 The film was screened at the "Malayalam Cinema Today" Section of the International Film Festival of Kerala.

 Chandran concluded his trilogy on 2002 Gujarat riots with the film Bhoomiyude Avakashikal (2012), a drama starring Kailash and Sreenivasan.
 The film started production in June 2012 and had its title adapted from the famous short story "Bhoomiyude Avakashikal" by Vaikom Muhammad Basheer.
 The film's protagonist is driven away from Ahmedabad following the riots and eventually lands up in a secluded house in Kerala, in the company of insects and animals with whom he shares his thoughts, concerns, doubts and frustrations.
 The film was an official selection at at least three film festivals.

+Later years: 2015–present

+In 2016, Chandran directed Mohavalayam which narrates the life of Malayalis who reach Bahrain from Saudi Arabia, crossing the King Fahd Causeway.
+It was the first Indian film to be shot entirely in Bahrain.
 In August 2018, Chandran started the production works of his next project Pengalila which depicts the emotional bond between an 8-year-old girl and a 65-year-old daily wage worker who comes to clean up the backyard of the girl's house.
+In 2023, Chandran received the highest award in Malayalam cinema, the J. C. Daniel Award for the year 2022.

 Chandran has also directed a few tele-films and tele-serials.
 Notable among them are the tele-film Varum Varaykakal, which won the State TV Award for Second Best Tele-film, and the tele-serial, Sadasivante Kumbasaram.